SummaryRead the full fact sheet

 Monitoring progress on your exercise program

-Assess your progress six weeks after you start your program and then every eight to twelve weeks.
-You may need to adjust the time, intensity and type of exercise you do in order to continue improving.
+Assess your progress six weeks after you start your program (by measuring the same parameters as you did to record your baseline fitness) and then every eight to 12 weeks.
+You may need to adjust the time, intensity and type of exercise you do to continue improving.
 On the other hand, you may be pleasantly surprised to find that you’re exercising just the right amount to meet your fitness goals.

 If you start to lose motivation, set new goals or try a new activity.
 Exercising with a friend or taking a class at a local fitness centre may help.